btgod443-dev/alnitak/WHITEPAPER.md

 Payment for ecosystem services and integrations
 4. Incentives & Rewards
 Community incentives, partnerships, and adoption rewards
-5. Future DeFi Use Cases (Optional)
+5. Future DeFi Use Cases
 Lending, pooling, or yield mechanisms (post-2026)
 ---
 7. Tokenonomics